Natsuki7777/PI_OAKD/README.md

 # PI_OAKD
-Script for raspberry pi using oak-d
+Script for capturing images with raspberry pi using oak-d